Omerta89/airlines_project_django_react/README.md

 - addairlineforuser - connect new airline to user. unique - only one user for an airliner company
 - get all user customerprofile info - not working
 - get all users - restricted to admin
+GET ALL tables, admin restricted.

 ## Todo:

+getUserInfo is not user specific, change description .and it has duplicate get all users

 crud- get all airline info (general) seriliazer